keybraker/mediarizer/README.md

 ##### Mode:
  * -dup : duplicate mode deletes duplicate with diffrent names
  <br />**( Duplication cleaning is fully funcitonal, but please _back up your files_ before attempting to use it. _Run at your own risk_ )**

-## Coping Files
-Photos are copied to the new path if date information is available.
-<br />Same photos with same names, from diffrent folders are not being copied.

 ## Corrupted files
 All corrupted jpeg files are not being copied.
 If even one file is copputed, a txt file is